liping610/mlaw-lripd-1/_information-for-public/1-As-an-Insolvency-Practitioner.md

 **Scenario 3:** If you are a qualified solicitor, you will only be allowed to undertake appointments in bankruptcy or voluntary arrangement cases commenced under the Act.
 <br><br>

-A person who intends to undertake insolvency officeholder appointments under the Act should submit his licence application early and within the transitional period with MinLaw to avoid acting without a valid insolvency practitioner's licence.
+A person who intends to undertake insolvency officeholder appointments under the Act should submit his licence application early and within the transitional period with the Licensing Officer to avoid acting without a valid insolvency practitioner's licence.
 <br><br>
 At the end of the transitional period, a person who has undertaken such insolvency officeholder appointments in the transitional period must ensure that he holds an insolvency practitioner’s licence to undertake new and / or continue acting in existing insolvency or debt restructuring appointments commenced under the Act.
 <br>